-Most of these states are actively implementing their programs.
-Six states - California, Connecticut, Illinois, Massachusetts, Oregon, and Washington - are open to all eligible employers as of June 30, 2022.
-Massachusetts and Oregon opened their programs in late 2017, Washington opened its retirement marketplace in March 2018, Illinois launched its program in November 2018, California launched its program in July 2019, and Connecticut opened its programs to all eligible employers on April 1, 2022.
-Maryland opened its program to selected pilot employers in June 2022 with a goal to launch its program by September 2022.
-Other states, such as Colorado, Maine, New Mexico, New Jersey, New York, and Virginia, are making progress but are in a variety of implementation planning stages.
-Employers in all program states retain the option of acquiring a qualified retirement plan through the private market, and employees can always choose to opt out of program participation or change their contribution rates.
-For more detailed program implementation timelines for the auto-IRA programs, go to: https://cri.georgetown.edu/wp-content/uploads/2022/04/State-Programs-Employer-Implementation-Timeline-Gantt-Chart.pdf.
+Most states are actively implementing their programs.
+Nine states - California, Colorado, Connecticut, Illinois, Maryland, Massachusetts, Oregon, Virginia, and Washington - are open to all eligible employers as of June 30, 2023.
+Massachusetts and Oregon opened their programs in late 2017, Washington opened its retirement marketplace in March 2018, Illinois launched its program in November 2018, and California launched its program in July 2019.
+More recently, Connecticut opened its program to all eligible employers on April 1, 2022, Maryland opened on September 15, 2022, Colorado opened on January 18, 2023, and Virginia opened on June 20, 2023.
+Other states, such as Hawai'i, Maine, New Jersey, and New York are making progress but are in different stages of implementation planning.
+Employers in all program states retain the option of acquiring a retirement plan through the private market, and employees can always choose to opt out of program participation or change their contribution rates.
+For more detailed program implementation timelines for the auto-IRA programs, go to:

+https://cri.georgetown.edu/wp-content/uploads/2022/04/State-Programs-Employer-Implementation-Timeline-Gantt-Chart.pdf.